-Budgeted cost: £ 88,185
+Budgeted cost: £ 29,673

 Activity Evidence that supports this approach Challenge number(s) addressed Additional support for developing language and communication skills Additional support in Rec and Y1 certain factors are associated with higher learning gains for all oral language interventions, suggest that careful implementation is important.
 Approaches which explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school and when they involve active use of any new vocabulary.
 Using technology is most effective when used as a medium to encourage collaborative work and interaction between pupils, rather than a taking a direct teaching or tutoring role.
-2 New books and refurbishing classroom book corners Collaborative approaches on learning is consistently positive, but it is important to get the detail right.
-Effective collaborative learning requires structured approaches with well-designed tasks leading to the greatest learning gains.
+2 Drawing Club Effective collaborative learning requires structured approaches with well-designed tasks leading to the greatest learning gains.
 Approaches which promote talk and interaction between learners tend to also result in the best gains.
 Successful reading comprehension approaches carefully selected activities for pupils according to their reading capabilities, and ensure texts provide an effective, but not overwhelming, challenge.
 2